ucsb/campus-cloud-docs/pages/getting-started.md

    and submit your requisition.

 4. The Campus Cloud team will receive your Purchase Order and contact you to schedule a meeting finalizing your account.
-5. After this meeting you will receive an activation email from AWS:
+5. After this meeting you will receive an activation email from AWS/Azure:
-    *  Confirming that the account is set up for invoicing under the UC AWS agreement, and
+    *  Confirming that the account is set up for invoicing under the UC AWS or Azure agreement, and
     *  Providing final instructions to activate your account
 6. Assign users to your Account Groups.
 7. Your account will be billed through the Master Payer Account with consolidated billing.
 Any monthly costs will be charged against the Purchase Order you submitted.